Frequently Asked Questions

 Which payment methods are available?

 We accept payments via Bitcoin, eps, giropay and credit card.
-You can find an overview as well as further explanations on our page for payment methods.
+You can find an overview as well as further explanations on our page in the payment methods section.

 Do I need an account?

-No account is needed for buying a Card Wallet.
+No, you do not need an account for buying a Card Wallet.

 Which personal data is saved?